 In July, Fort Lauderdale is generally around the same temperature as Raleigh.
 Daily temperatures in Fort Lauderdale average around 83°F (28°C), and Raleigh fluctuates around 79°F (26°C).

 It's quite sunny in Raleigh.
 The sun comes out a lot this time of the year in Fort Lauderdale.
 Fort Lauderdale usually receives more sunshine than Raleigh during summer.
 Fort Lauderdale gets 316 hours of sunny skies, while Raleigh receives 259 hours of full sun in the summer.

 It rains a lot this time of the year in Raleigh.
 It's quite rainy in Fort Lauderdale.
 In July, Fort Lauderdale usually receives more rain than Raleigh.
 Fort Lauderdale gets 5.9 inches (149 mm) of rain, while Raleigh receives 5.1 inches (129 mm) of rain each month for the summer.

 Fort Lauderdale is much warmer than Raleigh in the autumn.
-The temperature in Fort Lauderdale is usually 78°F (26°C) in October, and Raleigh stays around 61°F (16°C).
+The daily temperature in Fort Lauderdale averages around 78°F (26°C) in October, and Raleigh fluctuates around 61°F (16°C).